Internal Medicine Residency Program

 - A comprehensive point-of-care ultrasound curriculum, which includes didactics, hands-on workshops with advanced simulators, bedside teaching with direct faculty feedback, and interdisciplinary quality assurance programs.

-- We have cultivated a supportive culture that lends itself well to mitigating physician burnout.
+- A continued focus on physician wellness and mitigation of burnout.
 We measure burn out with an annual Maslach burnout inventory, which is reviewed by the program evaluation committee and Cone wellness committee.
 We feature didactics lead by local and national leaders on wellness.
 We offer our residents personal days off, which they can use for personal needs.

 - The opportunity to acquire the necessary skills to enter a community-based practice, a hospitalist program, a career in academic general internal medicine or a subspecialty fellowship.
-Fellowships in the last five years have included: GI, nephrology, cardiology, critical care, endocrinology, geriatrics, infectious diseases, and health science research.
+Fellowships in the last five years have included: Rheumatology, Infectious Disease, Palliative Care, Pulmonary, Critical Care, Hematology-Oncology, Geriatrics, and Nephrology.

 - Technology Stipend - Each resident is given a technology stipend.